modular/modular/KGEN/docs/MojoNotes.md

 **Operations**

 Of course, a big part of MLIR is the definition of dialect operations, which define the core compute plane.
-Lightning gives you direct access to this with the `__mlir_op` magic identifier, which yields an MLIR operation identifier that may optionally have attributes added to it (with subscript syntax) or be applied to zero-or-more SSA values with call syntax, e.g. using the [`index.sub`
+Mojo gives you direct access to this with the `__mlir_op` magic identifier, which yields an MLIR operation identifier that may optionally have attributes added to it (with subscript syntax) or be applied to zero-or-more SSA values with call syntax, e.g. using the [`index.sub`